1. Choose your focus go-to-market segments

 The first example was Instapage, positioned as a landing page tool with unique post-click optimization and experimentation features for Google and Facebook advertisers.

-The second example was lemlist, who went beyond any other cold emailing tool in helping their customers better response rates.
+The second example was lemlist, which went beyond any other cold emailing tool in helping their customers better response rates.
 Note all the actions they took to implement their positioning strategy:

-- Implemented unique deliverability features such as lewarm (automatic warm up of email accounts)
+Implemented unique deliverability features such as lemwarm (automatic warm-up of email accounts)

 Check out the interview with Vuk Vukasinovic, lemlist’s head of growth where he shares other insider tips:

-This strategy too relies on deep understanding of your best customers.
+This strategy also relies on a deep understanding of your best customers.
 What are their most common objections and how can you address them?

-- Lead generation agencies struggle managing multiple clients in a single tool.
+Lead generation agencies struggle to manage multiple clients in a single tool.
 Expandi offers a unique set of agency features that make it easy to manage multiple LinkedIn accounts

 Note also how well Expandi executes their positioning strategy in both product and all customer-facing activities: from a unique brand voice, through a content strategy unique in their category, to their approach to serving their customers that none of their competitors have.